 11. !Khwa ttu San Cultural and Educational Centre

 The centre offers a fascinating insight into the culture, heritage, knowledge and modern-day life of the original inhabitants of the West Coast and tours by qualified San guides demonstrate their unique skills and share their ancient knowledge.
 They also offer a spectacular MTB trail and accommodation and the original farmhouse is now a beautiful restaurant which is open for breakfast and lunch daily.

 Open 7 days a week | Free entry

 R150/person for an hour San Guided tour on foot or via tractor (Group bookings essential)

 Distance from Cape Town: 74km

 Contact: (c) +27 (0)22 492 2998 | [email protected] | www.khwattu.org

 Known as the Jewel of the West Coast, Langebaan enjoys almost year-round sunshine and boasts azure waters and unsurpassed natural beauty.
-Bordering the West Coast national Park, Langebaan is an internationally acclaimed Ramsar Site for its importance as a wetland and is host myriad bird species.
-The the mild climate and protected waters of the lagoon also make it the perfect location for many water sports.
+Bordering the West Coast National Park, Langebaan is an internationally acclaimed Ramsar Site for its importance as a wetland and is host myriad bird species.
+The mild climate and protected waters of the lagoon also make it the perfect location for many water sports.